 Adamo indicates that they are at the beginning of the investigation and that they will not be able to reach any conclusions until we have fully investigated the matter.

 At first glance they would like to understand how, under the circumstances, Starykowicz received a four-year sanction (more than ten times the duration of similar sanctions) by a private organization without initial oversight from the independent world body, which should have been the one that had imposed the penalty.

-After a year of costly arbitration, it was recognized by the independent body that Starykowicz's penalties should not have been four years and was reduced to 13 months. "
+After a year of costly arbitration, it was recognized by the independent body that Starykowicz's sanctions should not have been four years and were reduced to 13 months."

 We will have to wait for more statements from the PTO to know how the investigation is progressing, which is in the hands of lawyers.

-You can check in the following link the full statement
+You can consult the full statement at the following link